-Agriculture in Nigeria has been and still is the economic backbone for a significant number of households, employing over 60% of Nigeria’s total labor force.
-Over the years however, there has been a steady decline to a 34.66% rate of employment in agriculture as at October 2020.
+Agriculture in Nigeria has been the economic backbone for a significant number of households, employing more than 60% of Nigeria’s total labor force.
+Over the years however, there has been a steady decline with a 34.66% rate of employment in agriculture as at October 2020.
 This reality can be attributed majorly to the challenges of the Nigerian agricultural market system.
-This market system determines a number of things ranging from the quality of agricultural products that end up on our tables, to the livelihood, socioeconomic stability and financial strength of all players involved in all processes from farm to fork.
+This market system determines a number of things ranging from the quality of agricultural products that end up on our tables to the livelihood, socioeconomic stability and financial strength of all players involved in all processes from farm to fork.